mudasobwa/mudasobwa.github.io/_posts/2018-09-10-pizza-with-ananas-topping.md

 All of them are great in their niches.
 One might even write pure immutable fully-functional code with ruby, or spawn a million of parallel tasks with javascript.
 The thing is one should not abuse languages for what they are not good enough.
 Don’t be a slave of technology, hipe, fashion, public opinion, authorities.

 Use the best from each world.
 Use strong typing when it applies and forget about it where it does not.
-Use carruying if the language treats it as a first class citizen and avoid building a weird surrogates to support currying in the languages that are built with another control flow in mind.
+Use currying if the language treats it as a first class citizen and avoid building a weird surrogates to support currying in the languages that are built with another control flow in mind.
 Benefit from `while(*dest++ = *src++);` implementation of `strcpy` where it makes sense.

 I could have been providing examples for another hundred of pages, but enough is enough.
 There is no one single paradigm as by now that works well under any circumstances.
 Let me repeat: **don’t be a slave of technology, hipe, fashion, public opinion, authorities**.
 Pick up the set of patterns accordingly to the problem, not to what you are most familiar with, or love more, or were told is the best thing ever.